rtCamp/gutenberg-fields-middleware/docs/file-upload.md

 #### help:

-If added, a help text will be added below the field.
+Used to add help text below the field.

 - Type: `String`
 - Required: No